 Sterling Wiring Solutions commitment to safety is a top priority.
-Safety is such a serious and important matter that the owners of Sterling Wiring Solutions have another business named Live Line Electrical Safety Services that tests electrical PPE (Personal Protective Equipment), sells electrical PPE, & trains in electrical safety.
+Safety is such a serious and important matter that the owners of Sterling Wiring Solutions have another business named Live Line Electrical Safety Services that tests electrical PPE [Personal Protective Equipment], sells electrical PPE and trains in electrical safety.
 It also contains the only PPE testing laboratory serving the Greater Houston Area for 200 miles.
 We understand and respect the importance of safety, especially when it comes to our workers and ensuring the safety of the equipment that they use everyday.

 We Are #1 In Safety Training and Practices

 Our technicians are overseen and instructed by the Safety Manager who is an authorized OSHA trainer with extensive knowledge in both General 1910 and Construction 1926 industries.
 All technicians employed at Sterling Wiring Solutions are required to obtain 1910 General Industry OSHA 10 cards, Transportation Worker Identification Credential [TWIC] cards, Basic Plus safety training, First Aid, CPR, AED, Self Propelled | Aerial lift and OSHA 1910.331-1910.335/NFPA [National Fire Protection Association] 70E electrical safety training.
 Whatever task is at hand, the employee will always have a plan, always know how to assess and analyze the potential hazards and know how to approach and mitigate the hazards for each task at hand so that at the end of the day everyone is safe and can go home to their loved ones.